VO2Group/Starter/README.md

 };
 ```

-> Here `webkit.messageHandlers.handler` object, it is introduced by the [addScriptMessageHandler][addScriptMessageHandler] method of [WKUserContentController][WKUserContentController] class.
+> Here `webkit.messageHandlers.handler` object, it is introduced by the [addScriptMessageHandler][addScriptMessageHandler] method of [WKUserContentController][WKUserContentController] class and posted messages are received by [ScriptMessageHandler][ScriptMessageHandler] class.

 And it is injected by [ViewController][ViewController] like this: